 The activities of the Service are governed by the Home Office and legislation, with responsibilities set out in the Fire and Rescue Services Act 2004 and the Fire and Rescue National Framework for England.
-Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) independently inspects all fire and rescue services, assessing and reporting on efficiency, effectiveness and leadership.
-All fire services in England were inspected by HMICFRS for the first time during 2018 and 2019.
-Our Service was inspected in the Tranche 2 inspection round, with the findings published in July 2019.
-Overall, the Service was rated as "Good" in all three areas of Effectiveness, Efficiency and People.
-Of the 45 fire and rescue services inspected only 10 received a minimum of three "Good" ratings.
+His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) independently inspects all fire and rescue services, assessing and reporting on efficiency, effectiveness and leadership.